kids encyclopedia robot

 By 2001, the rise of sustained competitors to Disney in the feature animated film market, such as DreamWorks Animation (founded by former Disney executive Jeffrey Katzenberg), created an increase of film releases of significant annual number enough for AMPAS to reconsider.
 The Academy Award for Best Animated Feature was first given out at the 74th Academy Awards, held on March 24, 2002.
 The academy included a rule that stated that the award would not be presented in a year in which fewer than eight eligible films opened in theaters.
 It dropped the rule on April 23, 2019, to make voting for animated films more acceptable.
 People in the animation industry, as well as fans, expressed hope that the prestige from this award and the resulting boost to the box office would encourage the increased production of animated features.

-In 2010, the academy enacted a new rule regarding the motion capture technique employed in films such as A Christmas Carol (2009) and The Adventures of Tintin (2011), directed by Academy Award for Best Director winners Robert Zemeckis and Steven Spielberg respectively, and how they might not be eligible in this category in the future.
+At the same year, the Academy enacted a new rule regarding the motion capture technique employed in films such as A Christmas Carol (2009) and The Adventures of Tintin (2011), directed by Academy Award for Best Director winners Robert Zemeckis and Steven Spielberg respectively, and how they might not be eligible in this category in the future.
+The new rule now reads "An animated feature film is defined as a motion picture with a running time of greater than 40 minutes, in which movement and characters’ performances are created using a frame-by-frame technique.
+Motion capture by itself is not an animation technique.
+In addition, a significant number of the major characters must be animated, and animation must figure in no less than 75 percent of the picture’s running time."
 This rule was possibly made to prevent nominations of live-action films that rely heavily on motion capture, such as Avatar (2009).

-In 2022, it was unclear Marcel the Shell with Shoes On would be eligible for the award at the 95th Academy Awards due to use of a live-action film blends with stop-motion animated.
+In 2022, it was unclear whether Marcel the Shell with Shoes On would be eligible for the award at the 95th Academy Awards due to being a live-action/stop-motion animated hybrid.
 Director Dean Fleischer Camp said that he and A24 had to submit documentation in order to prove the film had enough animation to meet the award's minimum requirements.
-Nonetheless, the AMPAS officially deemed the film eligible for consideration in the Animated Feature category and was eventually nominated for said category.
+The AMPAS officially deemed the film eligible for consideration in the Animated Feature category and was eventually nominated for said category.

 Winners and nominees